 Earthquake Location

-The module Earthquake analysis allows you to analyse waveforms, polarization analysis of seismograms 3-components, calculate different magnitudes and finally locate an event and estimate the focal mechanism (First Polarity).
+The module Earthquake analysis allows you to analyse waveforms, polarization analysis of seismograms 3-components, calculate earthquake source parameters, locate an event and estimate the focal mechanisms (First Polarity).
 We will walk through all of the functionality following this scheme:

 From top to bottom in the left side of the window you will see: